Melanie Hamel

 Biography

-I strive to bridge the gaps between science, policy, and the general public, by working alongside multiple stakeholders such as international, government and non-governmental organisations, local indigenous and non-indigenous communities, and industries.
-These collaborations, along with effective science communication, ensure my projects have direct impact on the ground.
+I strive to bridge science, policy, and community by working alongside Indigenous partners, government and non-government organisations, industry, and local communities.
+Co-designed approaches and strong science communication ensure my research has real impact on the ground.
 For example, I recently led the IUCN Red List assessment for the subpopulation of Dugongs in New Caledonia in collaboration with local researchers and NGOs, which has directly contributed to actions at the local scale.

 Current projects